solana-mobile/safari-extension-walletlib/README.md

 # Safari Extension Walletlib

+## About

-> A two part SDK that facilitates a simple Wallet RPC scheme for Javascript to Swift communication within a Safari Web Extension for iOS.
+A two part SDK that facilitates a simple Wallet RPC scheme for Javascript to Swift communication within a Safari Web Extension for iOS.
 The SDK is comprised two separate libraries: a Javascript library and a Swift library.
 The library is designed to be extendable and allow wallets to add their own customized RPC methods.

 ## Installation